This webinar will be hosted on Zoom.

 Purchasing a ticket allows you to tune in live or via a recording.
-The recording will be shared via email following the event and can be viewed for 3 days after the email is sent.
-This STEM Hour will be held on:
+While we strongly encourage you to attend live so that you can participate in the conversation, a recording will be shared via email following the event and can be viewed for 3 days after the email is sent.
+This workshop will be held on:

 Refunds are available up to 7 days prior to the event